Billie Lourd

-Billie Catherine Lourd (born July 17, 1992) is an American actress.
-She is known for starring as Chanel #3 in the Fox horror comedy series Scream Queens (2015–2016) and for her roles in the FX horror anthology series American Horror Story (2017–present).
+Billie Catherine Lourd (born July 17, 1992) is an American actress, best known for starring as Chanel #3 in the Fox horror comedy series Scream Queens (2015–2016) and for her roles in the FX horror anthology series American Horror Story (2017–present).
 She also appears as Lieutenant Connix in the Star Wars sequel trilogy (2015–2019).
 Lourd is the only child of actress Carrie Fisher.

 Early life

 Billie Catherine Lourd was born July 17, 1992, in Los Angeles, California, the only child of actress Carrie Fisher and talent agent Bryan Lourd.
 Lourd is also the only grandchild of actress Debbie Reynolds and singer Eddie Fisher, and the niece of Todd Fisher, Joely Fisher, and Tricia Leigh Fisher, all of whom have worked in show business.
 She has a sister, Ava, from her father's marriage to Bruce Bozzi, whom her father legally adopted.
 From her mother's side, she is of Russian-Jewish and Scots-Irish/English descent.
 Her godmother is actress Meryl Streep.
 Writer Bruce Wagner is Lourd's godfather.
-Eddie Fisher stated in his autobiography (Been There Done That) that his granddaughter's name is Catherine Fisher Lourd and her nickname is "Billy".

-In 2008 Lourd was a debutante at Le Bal des débutantes at the Hôtel de Crillon in Paris.
+Lourd was raised in Los Angeles, and was a childhood neighbor and close friend of Frances Bean Cobain, daughter of Kurt Cobain and Courtney Love.
+Lourd attended high school at Harvard-Westlake School in Los Angeles.
+In 2008, she was a debutante at Le Bal des débutantes at the Hôtel de Crillon in Paris.
 She was dressed by Chanel for the occasion.

-Lourd attended high school at Harvard-Westlake School in Los Angeles.
 She graduated with a self-designed degree in "Art and Business as Religion" from New York University Gallatin School of Individualized Study, in 2014.